ChameleonCloud/docs/source/technical/cli/ccauth.rst

 ccauth command
 ==============

-The ``ccauth`` command implements a keystoneauth1 plugin, so it must be installed in the same Python environment as the OpenStack clients using it.
+The ``ccauth`` package must be installed in the same Python environment as the OpenStack clients using it.
 On first run, you'll be prompted to visit a URL to authenticate via your browser.
 Subsequent runs reuse the cached refresh token silently, unless it has expired and needs to be refreshed.

 .. note::